0xKitsune/EVM-Puzzles-Walkthrough/README.md

 ```

-After the `CALLVALUE` opcode is evaluated and the value we entered is pushed onto the stack, the stack looks like this.
+After the `CALLVALUE` opcode is evaluated, the stack would look like this.

 ```js